 Montreal Independent Film Festival has turned into one of the most popular visionary festivals on FilmFreeway.
-Cannes award winners, Oscar nominees and emerging independent film projects have competed in our IMDb qualifying festival.
+Cannes award winners, Oscar nominees and emerging independent film projects have competed together in various sections of our seasonal and annual IMDb qualifying festival.

-MIFF is a hybrid event which is a blending of traditional forms of festivals with a new form of an online virtual festival that could create further opportunities for independent film projects and artists to be noticed, awarded, screened and recognized in the film industry.
+MIFF is a hybrid film festival which is a blending of traditional forms of festivals with a new form of a virtual festival that could create further opportunities for independent film projects and artists to be noticed, awarded, screened and recognized in the film industry.

-Every season, the festival has a virtual event which leads to the annual festival as a hybrid event in late fall.
-The winners of each edition are further nominated to be an official selection of the annual festival with live screenings of films, online events, red carpet and award ceremony in Montreal.
+The winners of the seasonal edition are further nominated to be an official selection of the annual festival in spring of each year with live screenings of films, online events, red carpet and award ceremony in Montreal.

-Every edition, we offer screening to the award winners for three days online.
-However, this has to be requested by the producer of the project and is not mandatory for entering the competition.
-All projects can compete without online public screening through private screenings to the jury of each edition.
-Screening is only mandatory for the finalists of the annual event.
-The films of the annual event are selected from the award winners of each season.
+Every edition, we offer screening to the seasonal award winners for three days online.
+However, this has to be requested by the producer of the project and is not mandatory for entering various sections of the film competition.
+All projects of the seasonal edition can compete without online public screening.

-Our publicity department has featured and promoted over 200 projects and artists in the past year through Film Daily, Toronto Film Magazine, LA Indies, etc. Our screening department has screened over 300 shorts and features online in the past year through Toronto Film Channel.
+Our publicity department has featured and promoted over 400 projects in the past year in various magazines.
+Our screening department has screened over 300 shorts and features online in the past year through Toronto Film Channel and some of our films had thousands of views in the 24 hour window and were selected by other festivals and secured distribution deals.

 We are an organization committed to selecting, awarding, promoting, featuring and screening international and Canadian projects of all genres.